Last updated on March 24th, 2026

 Grand Rapids has a range of all the standard hotels.
 I’ve stayed in several of the moderate-priced ones and they were all fungible, but ok.

 Check TripAdvisor for reviews of all of them.
-Just be sure to specify Grand Rapids, Minnesota, or you will get results from Michigan, which is not going to be helpful!
+Just be sure to specify Grand Rapids, Minnesota, or you will get results from Michigan, which will not be helpful!
 Note also that, along with most B&Bs and resorts, at least one of the most highly-ranked hotels in Grand Rapids cannot be booked through TripAdvisor or other booking services.

 - It’s expensive to stay at Sugar Lake, but it provides an easy “resort” experience on a very nice lake.
 I’ve only stayed in the golf course villas, which were pretty large, but fungible.
 Check reviews and book on TripAdvisor.